-Section 138-3293. - Government Building or Use
+Section 138-32932. - Government Building or Use

-- (a) Purpose Government buildings and uses include offices and other facilities used for administrative, legislative and judicial governmental functions.
+- (a) Purpose Government buildings and uses include offices and other facilities used for administrative, legislative, public safety, and judicial governmental functions.
 These uses are focused in commercial and institutional areas but certain public need warrants establishment in other areas. - (b) Applicability The provisions of this section shall apply to new and expanding government building or use.
-These standards shall not apply to other uses listed separately in Table 135-355, Table of Uses for Zoning Districts, (examples include but not limited to utilities, schools, public housing, parks and recreation, and libraries). - (c) Standards

-(1) When the use requires a Type 2 or 3 approval, the size, intensity, development configuration, and hours of operation may be limited as a condition of approval in order to address neighborhood compatibility concerns.
+These standards shall not apply to other uses listed separately in Table 135-355, Table of Uses for Zoning Districts, (examples include but not limited to utilities, schools, public housing, parks and recreation, and libraries). - (c) Standards - (1) When the use requires a Type 2 or 3 approval, the size, intensity, development configuration, and hours of operation may be limited as a condition of approval in order to address neighborhood compatibility concerns.
 Due to the variety of uses and associated impacts, specific standards shall be determined during this review.

-Section 138-3294. - Hospital
+Section 138-32943. - Hospital/Medical Clinic

-- (a) Purpose Establishments providing medical, diagnostic, and treatment services including physician, nursing, specialized accommodations, and other health services to in-patients. - (b) Applicability The provisions of this section shall apply to new and expansions of hospitals. - (c) Standards - (1) New or expansions to hospitals are prohibited within the coastal storm area, the area inundated by a category 2 hurricane, or a floodway.
-This restriction does not preclude substantial improvements or the replacement of an existing facility as long as its use as a hospital has not been abandoned, and the improvements or replacement do not result in additional beds. - (2) Hospitals may provide outpatient services, clinics, medical offices and other ancillary uses
+- (a) Purpose Hospitals are Eestablishments providing medical, diagnostic, and treatment services including physician, nursing, specialized accommodations, and other health services to in-patients.
+Medical clinics provide outpatient treatment only and can include stand-alone emergency rooms that may or may not be open on a 24-hour basis. - (b) Applicability The provisions of this section shall apply to new and expansions of hospitals. - (c) Standards - (1) New or expansions to hospitals are prohibited within the coastal storm area, the area inundated by a category 2 hurricane, or a floodway.
+This restriction does not preclude substantial improvements or the replacement of an existing facility as long as its use as a hospital has not been abandoned, and the improvements or replacement do not result in additional beds.
+This does not apply to stand-alone medical clinics that are outpatient only.

+(2) Hospitals may provide outpatient services, clinics, medical offices and other ancillary uses.

-Section 138-3295. - Meeting Hall and other Community Assembly Facility
+Section 138-32954. - Meeting Hall and other Community Assembly Facility